frederic-perez/AmE-dictionary/data/dictionary.md

 __bow__ _n_ :five::camera::hammer: _A gift bow._ _Lexus (Toyota's luxury brand) put the red bows atop its cars two weeks before Thanksgiving._ _Violins, violas, cellos and bows._ _The bow of the ship._
 __bowel movement__ _n_ (BM) A euphemism for defecation; _"he had a bowel movement."_
 __bowie knife__ :two::hammer:
+__bowler hats__ _n_ A hard felt hat with a rounded crown, originally created by the London hat-makers Thomas and William Bowler in 1849. _Syn_ billycock, bob hat, bombín, derby
 __bowling alley__ _n_ :two: __1__ A smooth, level wooden lane used in bowling. __2__ A building or room containing lanes for bowling.
 __box score__
 __box__ _n_ :three::hammer: (soccer) _Kyle fouled Ben in the box._